-The academic health sciences library's primary role is to support, serve, and help define the mission of its parent institution in its use and deployment of knowledge and informationbased resources and services in a changing health care environment.
+The academic health sciences library's primary role is to support, serve, and help define the mission of its parent institution in its use and deployment of knowledge and information- based resources and services in a changing health care environment.
+This role remains paramount despite substantial environmental changes including the emergence of new institutions, changes in health system organization and structure, and reporting changes in academic libraries.
 In order to fulfill this role effectively, the library's leadership must not only have command of the business of information management, but must also thoroughly understand the institution's business.
 The library is at the intersection of major challenges in the health care delivery system, higher education, biomedical research, computer and communications technology, and scholarly communication.
-As the institution develops and implements policies and practices in all these areas, the library must be able to anticipate and respond to information needs in a way that advances the goals of the institution [11].
+As the institution develops and implements policies and practices in all these areas, the library must be able to anticipate and respond to information needs in a way that advances the goals of the institution [13].

-The library partners with its academic health center in achieving institutional success and excellence through building relationships for effective knowledge management in the four primary missions: clinical practice, education, research, and community service [12].
-New roles have developed for libraries that focus on data management and participation on teams to support research and clinical care.
-Implicit in all library relationships is the provision of technology and services applied to information resources and data creation, storage, and access.
+The library partners with its academic health center in achieving institutional success and excellence through building relationships for effective knowledge management in the four primary missions: clinical practice, education, research, and community service [14].
+New roles have developed for libraries that focus on clinical and research data management and participation on teams to support research and clinical care.
+Implicit in all library relationships is the provision of technology and services applied to information resources and data creation, curation, storage, and access.
 Future library leaders must be change agents and have the ability to navigate education, clinical, and research trends to tailor resources and services to their institutions.
-Examples of current trends include the integration of information resources into the electronic record, systematic review services, and the development and support of educational technologies.
+Examples of current trends include the integration of information resources into the electronic health record, systematic review services, consumer and patient education, and the development and deployment of technologies supporting teaching, research and health care.